-After running my online store course for the past several years, I’ve discovered that helping students pick the right products to sell online is one of the most challenging aspects of running my class.
+After running my online store course for the past several years, I’ve discovered that helping students pick the right things to sell online is one of the most challenging aspects of running my class.

 Here’s the catch-22 with niche selection.
 If you pick the wrong niche or the wrong set of products, you could be shooting yourself in the foot before you even begin.
 But at the same time, you can’t really start the fun stuff until you know what you want to sell.